ror-community/ror-site/README.md

 Alternately, on MacOS, run ```bash preview-local.command``` to check dependencies, start the server and open the site in Chrome.

+# Content editing

+- All content editing should be done locally in feature branches.
+- Use persistent feature branches such as `events-page`, `content-tweaks,` and `broken-links` to make recurrent content-only changes.
+- When you have changes ready to push to dev, open a pull request to merge the feature branch to the dev branch.
+- Do not merge or push content changes (even small content changes such as typo fixes) directly to dev, staging, or master without pull requests.
+- If you have sufficient permissions (Write, Maintain, or Admin) you can approve and merge your own content pull requests.

 # Development

+- Features, bugs, and maintenance issues for the ROR website should be   opened on the [ROR Roadmap](https://github.com/ror-community/ror-roadmap) and managed in the [ROR Website Development project](https://github.com/orgs/ror-community/projects/28).
 - All development should be done locally in feature branches.
-- When you have changes ready to push to dev, open a pull request against the dev branch.
+- When you have changes ready to push to dev, open a pull request to merge the feature branch to the dev branch.
-- Do not push changes directly to dev, staging or master.
+- Do not merge or push changes directly to dev, staging, or master without pull requests.
+- Pull requests to dev for configuration, theme, and code changes must be reviewed, approved, and merged by the ROR Technical Lead.

 # Deployment
 All changes should be deployed to dev first, followed by staging and production: